gbmhunter/blog/content/programming/embedded-linux/yocto-project/_index.md

 This should load up a separate window, and display a GUI of the Linux image you just built.

-{{< figure src="/images/2017/04/yocto-running-qemu-after-building-default-linux-image.png" width="1327px" caption="Running the finished Yocto build in QEMU (an emulator)."  >}}
+{{< img src="yocto-running-qemu-after-building-default-linux-image.png" width="1327px" caption="Running the finished Yocto build in QEMU (an emulator)."  >}}

 ## The Project Configuration File

-The main configuration for a Yocto project is located at poky/build/conf/local.conf.
+The main configuration for a Yocto project is located at `poky/build/conf/local.conf`.

 ## Moving The Entire Yocto Project Directory Somewhere Else